Back to Resources

 Tax Deregistration: The Step Most People Miss

 For VAT, the deadline is strict.
 You must apply for deregistration within 20 business days of the date your taxable supplies drop below the voluntary registration threshold, or the date you cease making taxable supplies entirely.
 The FTA processes the application within 20 working days, but this can take longer if they request additional information or conduct a review.
-The penalty for late VAT deregistration is AED 1,000 per month of delay, up to a maximum of AED 10,000.
+The penalty for late VAT deregistration is AED 1,000 per month of delay, up to a maximum of AED 10,000 (Source: Federal Tax Authority).

 For corporate tax, you must apply for deregistration within three months of the date the business ceases to exist or the date of liquidation.
-The FTA processes corporate tax deregistration within 30 business days.
+The FTA processes corporate tax deregistration within 30 business days (Source: Federal Tax Authority).
+Make sure all corporate tax returns for completed tax periods are filed before you submit the deregistration application.

 As of January 1, 2026, Federal Decree-Law No. 17 of 2025 rewrote the Tax Procedures Law, and Federal Decree-Law No. 16 of 2025 amended the VAT Law.
-These changes introduced updated compliance requirements and penalty structures.
+These changes introduced updated compliance requirements and penalty structures (Source: Ministry of Finance).
 If you are closing a company in 2026, make sure your tax advisor is working with the current regulations, not the previous versions.

 File all outstanding tax returns before or simultaneously with your deregistration application.
 The FTA will not process a deregistration if returns are missing.